roob-p/SunshineCaptureSwitcher/docs/README.md

 # 🔄 Sunshine Capture Switcher
 ![GitHub Downloads](https://img.shields.io/github/downloads/roob-p/SunshineCaptureSwitcher/total)

-✨ This utility automatically switches between the WGC (*Windows.Graphics.Capture*) and DDX (*DirectX Desktop Duplication API*) methods in Sunshine.
+✨ This utility automatically switches between WGC (*Windows.Graphics.Capture*) and DDX (*DirectX Desktop Duplication API*) methods in Sunshine.
 When using WGC it's not possible to stream while on the lock screen, so this program will switch to DDX when the computer is locked, and switch back to WGC when the computer is unlocked.
 **Works with both Sunshine and Apollo.
 Now includes an automatic UAC-handling system when in WGC mode.**